YellowFlash2012/stock-portfolio-io/README.md

 8- how to insert chart.js charts into a flask app

-9- Deploying on heroku remains an impass for me.
-Something always goes wrong that I can't fix despite all my research.
-Will update with live preview link if I manage to deploy in the future.
+9- Deploying python apps on heroku remains an impass for me.
+Something always goes wrong.
+This time I have managed to work around all the potholes.
+I'd prefer things to go seemslessly like with node apps.

 ![stock-portfolio-io](/screenshots/stock-detail.png)